Ever since you heard that there exist separate amps for electric basses, you might be wondering if you really need another amplifier.

+What if you just want to put off amp shopping for some time later?
 Maybe you don’t want to annoy everybody around you, or just don’t have enough money at the moment, which is totally fine.

 So let’s jump right into it!

-Can You Play A Bass Guitar Without an Amp?
+Can You Play Bass Without an Amp?

 Well, of course you can play electric bass guitar without an amp, literally.
 But you won’t be able to hear yourself.